 Stereotype: To make a stereotype from; to repeat without variation: make hackneyed; to develop a mental stereotype about; a plate cast from a printing surface; something conforming to a fixed or general pattern; a standardized mental picture that is held in common by members of a group and that represents an oversimplified opinion, affective attitude, or uncritical judgement.

 This Big Word was the basis for my post Challenging stereotypes and misconceptions of academic achievement.
 Stereotypes are dangerous in that they can fix absolute pictures of various cultures, ethnic groups and races in our minds.
 As one of my heroes Dr. Robert Glover says, “If we believe it to be true, we’re going to act as if it’s true.”
 In my blog post, in my youth I had ideas about my Asian peers having innate academic abilities versus other groups which my father helped dispel.
 Spike Lee’s classic film Do The Right Thing was all about racism and stereotypes, and even featured a clever snippet where the different ethnic groups blatantly racially slander one another.
 In the early 1990s, there was the film White Men Can’t Jump, starring Wesley Snipes and Woody Harrelson.
 It was funny and catchy title, and there was some truth in the title in that there were stereotypes at the time about the athletic abilities of other ethnic groups, and what they could and could not do.
 Over the years since then, we’ve found that these stereotypes aren’t necessarily true, and there are always exceptions.
 They can however shape our perception of the world and those we encounter.

-Toxicology: The biological science characterizing the study of poisons (toxicants) on living organisms.
+Toxicology: The biological science characterizing the mechanisms and effects of poisons (toxicants) on living organisms.